AdityaSavara/PEUQSE/README.md

 The file structure is such that the file `./CheKiPEUQ/__init__.py` is where the modules functions are loaded from.
 The main functionalities are inside `InverseProblem.py` , and various dependencies can be traced from those two files.

+At present, the Examples directory contains various examples and a file named  ExamplesAndTutorialAndGettingStarted which provides some explanation.

 In the relatively near future, the Examples may be separated into a complementary repository, and/or may be tucked away into the installation directory.